 Voltage dip performance is another important indicator of quality of supply.
-Below is the HV (high voltage) dip performance table for 12 months ending December 2011.
+Below is the HV (high voltage) dip performance table for 12 months.
 This shows our network performance when compared to the characteristic values as provided by the NRS 048-2:2006 for X1, X2, S, T, Z1 and Z2 type dips.
+CCTES customers experience significantly less dips than the national average.